The Princess Diaries 2: Royal Engagement: Sequel

 In March 2016, Garry Marshall announced plans for a third Princess Diaries film, with Hathaway reprising her role.
 When Marshall died in July 2016, the project was shelved.
 In August of the same year, Hector Elizondo discussed the development of the third installment stating, "I know Anne would like to do it.
 I know Julie would like to do it.
 I would like to do it.
 So we're on board, it's a question of when and a question of getting a good story.
 I'm ready!
 It's time to go back to Genovia!"

 In May 2018, Anne Hathaway stated that she would still like to appear in a third Princess Diaries film.
 By January 2019, she confirmed that a script was completed, that she and Andrews were on board to co-star in the film, and that producer Debra Martin Chase would return.
 She further stated that the film would not enter production until "it's perfect."

 On November 15, 2022, it was revealed that Disney was moving forward with a third Princess Diaries film.
 Though not confirmed to appear, the company is reportedly interested in bringing Hathaway back.
 The following month, Andrews said that she did not see herself returning for a third film.
 In April 2024, Hathaway revealed that development talks surrounding the sequel were "in a good place" but that there were no further announcements to be made yet.
 In October 2024, Adele Lim had signed on as the film's director and Hathaway announced she will reprise the role of Mia.

+By July 19, 2026, Hathaway said, “I’m busy making baby No. 3,” adding that there had been “a story breakthrough” regarding Princess Diaries 3 and that the team was moving in the right direction with a new script.
+On August 11, 2026, it was confirmed that Julie Andrews would not reprise her role as Clarisse Renaldi for the third film.